Step 4 - How Aid is Offered

 - Less than half-time enrollment may require reduction of cancellation of the original offer

-Per federal regulation, Troy University is required to prorate a dependent or independent undergraduate student's annual Stafford loan limits, when they are enrolled for less than a full year and will graduate in the same academic year.
+Per federal regulation, Troy University is required to prorate a dependent or independent undergraduate student's annual Federal Direct loan limits, when they are enrolled for less than a full year and will graduate in the same academic year.
 This mostly will affect students who will graduate at the end of fall or term 2.

 |Loan Proration Formula:|